olivierots/Docker-Simple-Projects/README.md

 ## Jenkins_Docker Project 2019 ##
 ```
-Built a centos server using docker compose and installed Jenkins to run inside the container
+Built a centos server using docker compose and installed Jenkins using docker
 ```

 ## docker & docker-compose instalation on centos ##